 Occupational Demand for HVAC Technicians in Hawaii

 The projected growth in Hawaii is not expected to be as robust as national figures.
-Specifically, Projections Central expected that the HVAC industry in Hawaii would grow 9.6 percent in the Aloha State over the same time period.
-Fortunately, this is still higher than the seven percent average growth expected across all occupations nationally.
+Specifically, Projections Central expected that the HVAC industry in Hawaii would grow 11.7 percent in the Aloha State over the same time period.
+Fortunately, this is still significantly higher than the seven percent average growth expected across all occupations nationally.

-Of course, it’s impossible to pinpoint only one reason for this rapid growth in the field of HVAC.
+Of course, it is impossible to pinpoint only one reason for this rapid growth in the field of HVAC.
 There are a number of driving factors; for one, as buildings continue to be erected in the state, demand will grow for skilled HVAC technicians who can install climate-control systems in the new construction projects.
-Furthermore, climate-control systems must be maintained on a regular basis, and often need to be entirely replaced every 10 to 15 years; here, HVAC technicians must assist in this process.
-Finally, because the laws and regulations the govern the HVAC industry are constantly in flux, technicians must always stay abreast of these rules and help customers stay in compliance with the law.
+Furthermore, climate-control systems must be maintained on a regular basis, and often need to be entirely replaced every 10 to 15 years; HVAC technicians must assist in this process.
+Finally, because the laws and regulations that govern the HVAC industry are constantly in flux, technicians must always stay abreast of these rules and help customers stay in compliance with the law.

 Generally, the easiest way to visualize the surge in demand for HVAC technicians is by performing an online search for jobs available in the area.
 For example, a search for HVAC positions in Hawaii on Monster (Nov.
 2017) brought up 162 results with companies such as SES, Engility Corporation, Johnson Controls, Inc., the State of Hawaii, and many others.
 A similar search on Indeed (Oct.
 2018) yielded 167 results with companies including the Central Pacific Repair, Pacific Industrial Equipment Corp, Hawaiian Building Maintenance, and Ameresco, among others.